ScottJDaley/ada/README.md

-# satisfoptimizer
+# ADA
-A production calculator and optimizer for the video game Satisfactory.
-Available as a commandline tool or a discord bot.
+ADA is a Discord bot for the Satisfactory video game.

+With ADA, you can browse information about items, recipes, and buildings within Discord.
+You can also ask ADA to calculate an optimal production chains and produce visualizations.

+ADA is also available as a command line tool.

 ## Windows Installation